Plumsail/forms-docs/SharePoint/how-to/manipulate-date-field.rst

 Calculate the number of business hours between dates
 -----------------------------------------------------

-Using the |moment-business-time.js plugin|, we can calculate the working hours between two dates.
+Using the |moment-business-time.js| plugin, we can calculate the working hours between two dates.

 By default, the working hours are 09:00-17:00, Monday through Friday.
 But you can specify custom working hours as shown in this code example: